e-aaltonen/Crawler-Link/README.md

 The present solution comprises four devices:
 - Device A: ESP32C3, for physical user interface, incorporated in the RC transmitter
 - Device B: ESP32C3, the main MCU for controlling onboard hardware
-- Device C: ESP8266, as a WiFi Access Point (onboard)
+- Device C: ESP8266, a WiFi Access Point (onboard)
 - Client device (e.g. a smartphone) to access the HTML interface broadcasted by Device C

 Devices A and B are linked through a one-way ESP-NOW connection (A as the initiator and B as the respondent).
-Devices B and C are linked via I2C (C being the master).
+Devices B and C are linked via I<sup>2</sup>C (C being the master).
 Device C serves as a WiFi Access Point for the client device.

 ## Behaviour: Device A